Chat with us on WhatsApp

 Here are some key factors Dr Bonaros will consider during your consultation to determine if you are a good candidate for hair transplant surgery.

-Before undergoing a hair transplant, it is essential to diagnose the reason for your hair loss.
-There are many possible hair loss causes, and not all of them can or should be treated with hair transplantation.
+Before undergoing a hair transplant, it is crucial to determine the underlying cause of your hair loss.
+There are many possible causes of hair loss, and not all of them can or should be treated with hair transplantation.

-Male and female pattern baldness is the primary indication for hair restoration surgery.
+Male and female pattern hair loss is the primary indication for hair restoration surgery.
 Other common examples include:

 • Scars from accidents or burns